ufs-community/uwtools/docs/index.rst

 Drivers for MPAS
 ^^^^^^^^^^^^^^^^

-Drivers for working with standalone :mpas:`Model for Prediction Across Scales (MPAS)<>`.
-Typically, these would be run in the sequence in which they are ordered here:
+Drivers for working with standalone :mpas:`Model for Prediction Across Scales (MPAS)<>`, typically run in the order shown here:

 ungrib
 """"""